FreeCAD/FreeCAD/src/Mod/CAM/Roadmap/README.md

 *(this section provides a starting point for developers to understand how CAM is organized.)*
 *( It also gives an honest assessment of the code quality and areas of improvement with an eye toward good coding practices)*

+Additionally, as software developers we desire the source code to excel in these areas:
+- Modular
+- DRY
+- Extensible
+- Testable

+### Introduction to CAM code
 - Tool Subsystem
 - Job System, templates
 - Operations